Warren F. Fitzgerald

-MBA Service: Former chair, New Lawyers Section Council; former Region 6 (Essex County) Delegate on the House of Delegates; has served on Budget and Finance Committee, Policy and Governance Committee, Executive Management Board and Committee on Sections; frequent lecturer and contributor for MBA Continuing Legal Education programs.
+MBA Service: Former chair, Young Lawyers Division; former Region 6 (Essex County) Delegate on the House of Delegates.
+Member, Budget and Finance Committee, Policy and Governance Committee, Executive Management Board and Committee on Sections.
+Frequent lecturer and contributor for MBA Continuing Legal Education programs.

-Additional Service: Member, Essex County Bar Association (member, Board of Directors, 1994-2003), Massachusetts Association of Trial Attorneys and the Association of Trial Lawyers of America; and frequent lecturer for Massachusetts Continuing Legal Education; also member, Ipswich School Committee since 1995, serving as chair, 1999-2001; and active in Ipswich Youth Soccer, serving as both a coach and travel director.
+Additional Service: Member, Essex County Bar Association (member, Board of Directors, 1994-2003), Massachusetts Association of Trial Attorneys, the Association of Trial Lawyers of America, and the American Bar Association; and frequent lecturer for Massachusetts Continuing Legal Education; also member, Ipswich School Committee since 1995, serving as chair, 1999-2001; and active in Ipswich Youth Soccer, serving as both a coach and travel director.

 Additional information: Lives in Ipswich with wife, Deborah, and children Rebecca, Jonathan and Allison.

 Firm: Partner of Murphy, Hesse, Toomey & Lehane, LLP of Quincy, Boston and Springfield.

 Education: Smith College, Boston University School of Law.